openstack/octavia/doc/source/user/guides/basic-cookbook.rst

 as a tenant or "regular" cloud user.

-For the purposes of this guide we assume that the neutron and barbican command-line interfaces are going to be used to configure all features of Neutron LBaaS with an Octavia back-end.
+For the purposes of this guide we assume that the neutron and barbican command-line interfaces, via the OpenStack client, are going to be used to configure all features of Octavia.
 In order to keep these examples short, we also assume that tasks not directly associated with deploying load balancing services have already been accomplished.
 This might include such things as deploying and configuring web servers, setting up Neutron networks, obtaining